Hipnosis183/Instagular/readme.md

 ![](/src/assets/screens/0.png)

-This project implements its own backend API server using [instagram-private-api](https://github.com/dilame/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.
+This project implements its own backend API server using a custom, personal fork of [instagram-private-api](https://github.com/Hipnosis183/instagram-private-api) to connect/interface to Instagram, acting as a middleware between the Instagular client and the Instagram server.

 The app is fully compatible with Instagram routing structure, so it's possible to replace the domain with Instagular's and continue navigating right away.